Offline Reinforcement Learning for Safer Blood Glucose Control in People with Type 1 Diabetes: Discussion and Conclusions

 This paper shows the potential of offline RL for creating safe and sample-efficient glucose control policies in people with T1D.
+In practice, the demonstrated offline RL method could be trained on an initial sample of patient data and then periodically retrained on data collected under the agent, allowing the algorithm to continually adapt to changes in the patient's insulin requirements.
 In moving towards an algorithm capable of full implementation within hybrid closed loop systems several avenues will first have to be explored.
 The most significant limitation of the presented evaluation is the use of the T1D simulator.
 As previously mentioned, these environments only capture a fraction of the complexity involved in realistic blood glucose dynamics; neglecting events such as stress, activity and illness.
-To confirm the scalability of offline RL approaches to more complex environments, algorithms will have to be trained and evaluated on real samples of patient data.
-This will require building on the current state-of-art in the offline evaluation of RL algorithms.
-This poses a particular challenge in glucose control compared to other fields of medicine, as the nature of the task means the effect of actions may only become apparent in some instances over several days, requiring blood glucose to be modelled over long prediction horizons.
+To confirm the scalability of offline RL approaches to more complex environments, algorithms will have to be trained and evaluated on real samples of retrospective patient data such as those available via the JCHR repository \cite{JaebCentreforHealthResearchJAEBDatasets}.
+This will require building on the current state-of-art in the offline evaluation of RL algorithms \cite{Fu2021BenchmarksEvaluationb}.
+This poses a particular challenge in glucose control, as the nature of the task means the effect of actions may only become apparent in some instances over several days, requiring blood glucose to be modelled over significantly longer prediction horizons than are currently deployed in commercial systems.